Dvarkian/Tom-the-AI/README.md

 Tom generates outputs to any input by using natural language processing to determine the most suitable response module from which to source the reply.

 Give Tom natural language input, either via voice recognition or text input, for instance `Hey Tom, what is petrichor?`, and he'll respond in the most appropriate way.
-Note that the 'Hey Tom' activation phrase is only required of voice inputs.
+Note that the 'Hey Tom' activation phrase is only required of voice inputs, and should be omitted on text.
 Passive voice input can be activated by double clicking the microphone button.
 Single click to use voice recognition for a single input.

 ![Tom the AI](https://github.com/Mblizzard/Tom-the-AI/blob/main/graphics/tomFace_original.gif)